NFL announces Eagles' playoff game time

 BREAKING: Eagles will host playoff game Saturday January 13th at 4:35 vs Falcons - Saints or Panthers#Eagles #FlyEaglesFly pic.twitter.com/Pm8Z8nRpVs— Jeff Skversky 6abc (@JeffSkversky) January 1, 2018

-As for who they will face - that is still up in the air.
+As for which team they will face - that is still up in the air.

 The Eagles could play one of three teams to open their playoff run: the Saints, Panthers or Falcons.